turicas/arduinoMakefile/README.markdown

 The head of Makefile is self-explanatory, please read the comments and change these variables:

-    #Sketch, board and IDE path configuration (in general change only this section)
-    # The sketch filename without .pde (should be in ./)
+    # Sketch filename without .pde (should be in the same directory of Makefile)
     SKETCH_NAME=Blink
-    # The port Arduino is connected (use /dev/ttyUSB0 for Duemilanove)
+    # The port Arduino is connected
+    #  Uno, in GNU/linux: generally /dev/ttyACM0
+    #  Duemilanove, in GNU/linux: generally /dev/ttyUSB0
     PORT=/dev/ttyACM0
     # The path of Arduino IDE
     ARDUINO_DIR=/home/alvaro/arduino-0022